// section 1

 Building with AI: the technical side.

 For the technical operator, the build partner, the engineer in the room.
-Architecture patterns, tool choices, guardrails, and the field notes from running agents in production.
+Architecture patterns, tool choices, guardrails, and field notes from running agents in production.
 Less marketing, more code.

 3.1 · Building your first AI agent in two weeks.